 }

-In reality, the Arduino pins (Atmega) start by default as inputs, so it would not be strictly necessary to configure them as inputs, although it is a convenient practice.
+Actually, Arduino (Atmega) pins are initialized as inputs by default, so it is not strictly necessary to configure them as inputs, although it is a convenient practice.

-We have mentioned that under no circumstances should we introduce a voltage outside the range of 0 to 5V into an Arduino pin, or we risk permanently damaging it.
+We have mentioned that under no circumstances should we apply a voltage outside the 0 to 5V range to an Arduino pin or we risk permanently damaging it.

 If we want to measure a voltage level higher than the supply limits, the most convenient way is to use a simple voltage divider.

-With this configuration, the Arduino digital pin will receive a voltage that varies between 0 to 3.84V, enough to trigger the threshold voltage, and below the supply limit.
+With this configuration, the Arduino digital pin will receive a voltage varying between 0 to 3.84V, enough to trigger the threshold voltage, and below the supply limit.

-The values of the resistors to be used depend on the voltage we want to read, and on the sensor’s impedance.
+The resistor values to use depend on the voltage we want to read, and on the sensor’s impedance.

-• Provide a voltage greater than the threshold voltage
+- Provide a voltage higher than the threshold voltage.

-• Be much greater than the equivalent impedance of the device being measured.
+- Be much higher than the equivalent impedance of the device being measured.

-• Be capable of dissipating the power they will support.
+- Be capable of dissipating the power they will handle.

 You can use the voltage divider calculator to calculate resistor values that meet these requirements.